ray-project/ray/doc/source/data/transforming-datasets.rst

 Datasets transformations are executed by either :ref:`Ray tasks <ray-remote-functions>` or :ref:`Ray actors <actor-guide>` across a Ray cluster.
 By default, Ray tasks are used (with ``compute="tasks"``).
-For transformations that require expensive setup, it's preferrable to use Ray actors, which is stateful and allows setup to be reused for efficiency.
+For transformations that require expensive setup, it's preferrable to use Ray actors, which are stateful and allows setup to be reused for efficiency.
 You can specify ``compute=ray.data.ActorPoolStrategy(min, max)`` and Ray will use an autoscaling actor pool of ``min`` to ``max`` actors to execute your transforms.
 For a fixed-size actor pool, just specify ``ActorPoolStrategy(n, n)``.